11 digital BFCM tactics we already know customers love

 What does this shift mean for marketers?

-It means that even for omnichannel brands, digital holiday strategy matters.
+It means that even for omnichannel brands, digital holiday marketing matters.
 A lot.
-In this guide, we break down how to get it right, sharing best practices and buzzy BFCM tactics recommended by in-house marketers, consultants, and agency pros.
+In this guide, we walk you through 11 BFCM tactics recommended by in-house marketers, consultants, and agency pros, so you can maximize revenue where modern shoppers actually congregate: online.

 1. Providing early access (or an extra discount) to VIPs

-POPFLEX has done this for the past two years.
-In 2023, their password-protected early access sale lasted 3 hours—reserved for anyone in the top two tiers of the brand’s loyalty program, plus customers who signed up via landing page.
+POPFLEX has seen success with this approach, offering a password-protected early access holiday sale that lasted 3 hours—reserved for anyone in the top two tiers of the brand’s loyalty program, plus customers who signed up via landing page.

 “I think the key message was making people feel special,” says Jen-Ai Notman, POPFLEX’s VP of marketing.
 “We used a lot of language like ‘You got exclusive access,’ ‘You’re a VIP.’
 When the doors opened for them to shop, they felt like they had first dibs.
 People converted really quickly.”